signalfx/splunk-otel-collector/deployments/cloudfoundry/README.md

 ## Configuring the Tile in the Tanzu Environment

 The Tanzu Tile created must be imported, configured, and deployed in your Tanzu environment for testing.
-The import and configuration process can be done either via the Tanzu Ops Manager UI, as described below.
+The import and configuration process can be done via the Tanzu Ops Manager UI, as described below.

+The UI looks like [this](https://github.com/signalfx/splunk-otel-collector/blob/e88b6adb3eafa6076dc0ba94ca1fa742b5830bf5/deployments/cloudfoundry/tile/resources/tanzu_tile_in_ops_mgr.png)
+The Configuration Page looks like [this](https://github.com/signalfx/splunk-otel-collector/blob/e88b6adb3eafa6076dc0ba94ca1fa742b5830bf5/deployments/cloudfoundry/tile/resources/tanzu_tile_config_options.png)

 ### Ops Manager Configuration